WalshyDev/Discord-Spotify-RPC/README.md

 It's relatively simple to make your own application to use for RPC.
 First of all, head to https://discordapp.com/developers/applications/me and click on the "New App" button.
 ![none](https://mikecao.me/i/2026c7.png)

 Next, you'll want to give your application a title and upload a picture for it if you want.
+Please note that you cannot name it "Spotify" if you want it to show publically, as Discord has a blacklist on the names of popular applications for Rich Presence.
 ![none](https://mikecao.me/i/68bdd6.png)

 Great job!
 You've made the application.
 Take note of the Client ID, you'll need it for the config file later.
 ![none](https://mikecao.me/i/c5a5b9.png)

-Next, you'll want to click the button at the bottom that say "Enable Rich Presence".
+Next, you'll want to click the button at the bottom that says "Enable Rich Presence".
 ![none](https://mikecao.me/i/68d3a8.png)

 Great!
 Rich presence is enabled.
 Now, go to the assets section and upload an image as a "large" image.
 This will be the image that show up in the client when you use it for Rich Presence.
 Take note of the keys for the images!